vanruc/todoApp/README.md

 In the previous step we generated an `edit view` by using the `Generate Edit View` function.
 Now we will enhance our `edit view` to make it more visually appealing.

 As of now, Staff attributes show one by one from top to bottom.
 We will enhance the view by:
-1. Getting and showing more contact information: Name, Email, Mobile Number, and Contact Image.
+1. Retrieving and showing more contact information: Name, Email, Mobile Number, and Contact Image.
 2. Group related information together: Contact Info, Personal Info, Work Info.

 We will plan to split our view into 2 parts: `left` and `right`.
-We will show `Staff information` on the left part.
-The `Staff Image` will be shown on the right part.
+We will show `Staff information` on the left side and the `Staff Image` will be shown on the right part.

 To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers